-monte and a management of the contraction and Clean up all spills immediately.
-Avoid contact with skin and eyes.
-Wear impervious gloves and safety goggles.
-Trowel up/scrape up.
-Place spilled material in clean, dry, sealed container.
-Flush spill area with water.
+Minor Spills Wipe with absorbent towel.
+Wash with water (15 mins).
 Major Spills Minor hazard.
 Clear area of personnel.
 Alert Fire Brigade and tell them location and nature of hazard.
-Control personal contact with the substance, by using protective equipment as required.
-Prevent spillage from entering drains or water ways.
-Contain spill with sand, earth or vermiculite.
-Collect recoverable product into labelled containers for recycling.
-Absorb remaining product with sand, earth or vermiculite and place in appropriate containers for disposal.
-Wash area and prevent runoff into drains or waterways.
+Control personal contact with the substance, by using protective equipment if risk of overexposure exists.
+Prevent, by any means available, spillage from entering drains or water courses.
+Contain spill/secure load if safe to do so.
+Bundle/collect recoverable product and label for recycling.
+Collect remaining product and place in appropriate containers for disposal.
+Clean up/sweep up area.
+Water may be required.
 If contamination of drains or waterways occurs, advise emergency services.